romkatv/powerlevel10k/README.md

 echo 'source ~/.purepower' >>! ~/.zshrc
 ```

+Read the documentation at the top of `~/.purepower` (or
+[here](https://github.com/romkatv/dotfiles-public/edit/master/.purepower)) to get an idea of what
-You can edit `~/.purepower` to change your Powerlevel10k configuration.
-There is documentation
+your prompt is capable of.
+You can edit the file to change your Powerlevel10k configuration.
-inside.

 Powerlevel10k has configuration options that Powerlevel9k doesn't.
 See
 [extended configuration](https://github.com/romkatv/powerlevel10k/blob/master/EXTENDED_CONFIGURATION.md).